What is an MBA in Economics

 Faculty Information for MBA Programs in Economics

 An MBA program is only as strong as the background of its professors.
 If an Economist decides to pursue academics, they most likely complete a terminal degree in Economics.
 Some of the best business professors have a nice balance of industry experience and teaching in an academic setting.
 They have the ability to back their in-class lesson plans with real-world application.
 That is a powerful combination for someone entering the field.
-The average number of full-time faculty for on-campus MBA in Economics programs is 99 compared to 118 part-time professors.
+The average number of full-time faculty for on-campus MBA in Economics programs is 70 compared to 83 part-time professors.
 The average on-campus MBA in Economics program has 84 professors with doctorate degrees.
-This number is similar (83) to the average number of doctorates in online Economic programs.
+This number is similar ( N/A) to the average number of doctorates in online Economic programs.
 Knowing that your professor is an industry influencer and has extensive teaching experience in the field of Economics is a clear sign that a program delivers high quality education.

 Campus Faculty Numbers